 That sentence above constitutes 95% of the questions we get from our customers here at IMPACK.

-It is not a question of how reliable the gluer packer is but rather a question of how you use it.
+It is not a question of how reliable the folder-gluer packer is but rather a question of how you use it.

-Because semi-automation is highly versatile and flexible, there are so many things you can do to push your folder-gluer to its maximum capacity.
+Because a semi-auto packer is highly versatile and flexible, there are so many things you can do to push your folder-gluer to its maximum capacity.
 That said, there are so many ways where you could be losing productivity and causing bottlenecks to your own folding-gluing lines.
 This is why making the most out of your semi-auto packer training is so important.

-High production speed: Semi-automated packers are everywhere and there is absolutely no doubt that they are more common when compared to full-automation or packing help stations, but it is important for you to factor in the reality of your own company.
+Semi-automatic packers are far more versatile and flexible than fully-automatic packers and there is absolutely no doubt that they are more flexible and adaptable when compared to fully-auto packers but it is important for you to factor in the reality of your own company.

-Full-automation can be a perfect fit if extreme productivity is required either because your demand is quickly increasing or because you are short of personnel.
+Fully-auto packers can be a perfect fit if extreme productivity is required, either because your demand is quickly increasing or because you are short of personnel.

 Taking that into account, it is just as important to not overestimate your needs and end up with a packer that is too complex, too expensive and completely not tailored to you, for you.